What does revocation mean?

 Please note: certificates revoked by the customer without prior contact with our support regarding a refund request will not be eligible for a refund or credit.

 Revocation, Invalidity – what should I do?

 - The key material has been corrupted (see also the section ‘Reporting a key compromise’).

 Terms and revocation

-Technical terms and contract terms
+Technical terms and contractual terms

-Revocation and re-issue
+Revocation with re-issue